Z-100/AUORA/README.md

 ### How I worked myself through the project

 The whole project started off as an idea.
-I wanted to create another Spring Boot RESTful API-project.
+I wanted to create another Spring Boot REST-ful API-project.
 The idea sounded great, as I was able to greatly improve my SpringBoot skills once again.

 After the idea, and the initial [description](#description) I continued with the design of the  whole application: